 Mouse is moving on its own

-For the mouse itself, clean it, replace the batteries, check the cable, make sure there’s no radio interference.
-Check the connections, and mouse settings, and make sure you’re not brushing against any touchpad.
-A good, quick, diagnostic tool is to try using a different mouse for a while to see if the problem persists.
+Clean the mouse itself, replace the batteries, check the cable, and make sure there’s no radio interference.
+Check the connections and mouse settings, and make sure you’re not brushing against any touchpad.
+A good, quick diagnostic tool is to try using a different mouse for a while to see if the problem persists.

 Dirt can easily cause the mouse to misbehave.
-That applies to both the sensor underneath the mouse itself, but also the surface on which you happen to have the mouse.
+That applies to both the sensor underneath the mouse itself, but also the surface on which you are mousing.
 Make sure that both are clean and free of dust and debris.

-I find myself needing to clean the Corgi hair every couple of weeks or so.
+I find myself needing to clean the Corgi hair out of mine every couple of weeks or so.

 Check for interference

-If using a wireless mouse, it’s not terribly uncommon that radio interference could cause some confusion.
-The thing to look for is a short, clear path between the mouse and its receiver, or your machine (if you’re using Bluetooth) and no powerful electronic devices between.
+When using a wireless mouse, radio interference can cause some confusion.
+The thing to look for is a short, clear path between the mouse and its receiver or your machine (if you’re using Bluetooth), with no powerful electronic devices between.

 Replace the batteries